StrimQ/backend/README.md

 make load-mock-db
 ```

-This command will use testfixtures to load mock data defined in `testdata/fixtures` directory into the PostgreSQL database.
+This command uses testfixtures to load mock data defined in `testdata/fixtures` directory into the PostgreSQL database.

 ## Run the API